Records Management Policy

 - Job managers for independent contractors are responsible for ensuring that independent contractors comply with the University's Record Management Procedures in relation to the contracted work.

-- The Director of Property Services is responsible for:
+- The Director of Campus Operations and Risk Management is responsible for:

 - storing records not in active use until they can be disposed of, or archived, in accordance with the University's Records Management Procedures

 - maintaining and storing archival records in accordance with the requirements of the Public Records Act 2015 and the Information and Records Standard until they are transferred to Archives New Zealand, and

 Responsibility for monitoring compliance

 - The University Librarian is responsible for monitoring compliance with this policy, by way of an annual report to the Vice-Chancellor.

 - Breaches of this policy must be reported to the Vice-Chancellor, and may result in disciplinary action under the Staff Code of Conduct.